banatic/RPGMVP-Photoshop-Plugin/README.md

 > Use at your own risk.
 > I am **not responsible** for any damage, corruption, or loss resulting from use of this plugin.

+>  Editing files from multiple projects simultaneously is **not recommended** —
+  the plugin temporarily stores the original encrypted header in memory, and concurrent modifications may lead to **corrupted headers or data loss.**

 ## Credits